 What is the Russian Arm System?

-- It is safely operated via joystick consoles from within the ML55 Chase Car.
+- It is safely operated via joystick consoles from within the professionally built Chase Car

-- It is a high speed mobile crane arm used for photographing moving vehicles from just about any & every angle you want in all weather conditions.
+- It is a high speed mobile crane arm used for capturing footage of moving vehicles, horses, scenery and actors from just about any & every angle one can imagine and in all weather conditions.
 Shots are setup on the fly & adjusted instantly.
 Sequences can be as dynamic as your imagination.

 Where is the Russian Arm System based?

-- From our home office in Toronto we cover Winnipeg, Montreal, Halifax.
+- From our home office in Toronto we cover all of Ontario and Manitoba.

 - From our office in Vancouver we can cover Calgary, The Prairies and the Northwest USA area.